amoghbakshii/kael-rayan-bento/README.md

 <br><br>

+# Cluvion Assignment-Amogh Bakshi
-# 🎬 Kael Rayan — Visual Storyteller Portfolio
+# Kael Rayan — Visual Storyteller Portfolio

 ### A cinematic one-page portfolio website for a video editor & visual storyteller
 Built with **Next.js**, **TypeScript**, **Tailwind CSS**, and **Framer Motion** to deliver a fluid, modern, and visually immersive experience.